 The Company primarily sells its technologies and services to companies in Asia, Europe and North America within the semiconductor industry.
-As of December 31, 2013, three customers accounted for 76% of the Company's gross accounts receivable and three customers accounted for 74% of the Company's revenues for 2013.
-As of December 31, 2012, three customers accounted for 71% of the Company's gross accounts receivable and three customers accounted for 73% of the Company's revenues for 2012.
-See Note 11 for further details.
+As of December 31, 2014, three customers accounted for 80% of the Company's gross accounts receivable and 79% of the Company's revenues for 2014.
+As of December 31, 2013, three customers accounted for 76% of the Company's gross accounts receivable and 74% of the Company's revenues for 2013.
+See Note 10 for further details.
 The Company does not require collateral or other security to support accounts receivable.
 To reduce credit risk, management performs ongoing credit evaluations of its customers' financial condition.
 The Company maintains allowances for potential credit losses.
 The allowance for doubtful accounts, which was based on management's best estimates, could be adjusted in the near term from current estimates depending on actual experience.
 Such adjustments could be material to the consolidated financial statements.

-Cash, Cash Equivalents and Short-term Investments - The Company considers all highly liquid investments with an original maturity of 90 days or less or investments with a remaining maturity of 90 days or less at the time of purchase to be cash equivalents.
-Investments with maturities greater than three months and less than one year are classified as short-term investments.
+Cash, Cash Equivalents and Short-term Investments - The Company considers all highly liquid investments with an original maturity of 90 days or less to be cash equivalents.
+Investments with original maturities greater than three months and less than one year are classified as short-term investments.